StackExchange/dnscontrol/documentation/language-reference/CONCURRENCY_VERIFIED.md

 ---

 ✅  - A checkmark means "this has been tested, and will run concurrently".
-❔  - The questionmark means "it hasn't been tested, so we don't know"
+❔  - The questionmark means "it hasn't been tested, safety unknown"
 ❌  - The red "X" means "this has been tested, and it will _not_ work concurrently".